-If you answered YES* to both questions, then contact Mark Crawford in the School of Business for an Internship Information Packet or read and download here:
+If you answered YES* to both questions, then contact Mark Crawford in the College of Business for an Internship Information Packet or read and download here:

 Complete the application and return it along with a resume and a short letter stating why you want an academic internship to Mark Crawford in Jones Hall.

-If recommended by the School of Business Internship Committee, the student will then be interviewed by the internship sponsor where the final selection decision will be made.
+If recommended by the College of Business Internship Committee, the student will then be interviewed by the internship sponsor where the final selection decision will be made.